 Assignment 2 - Object Oriented Design

-The second assignment is about object oriented design.
-There is no programming in the assignment and you will hand in at least one class diagram, one sequence diagram and one object diagram.
+This part of the the second assignment is about object oriented design.
+There is no programming in this part and you will hand in at least one class diagram, one sequence diagram and one object diagram.
 These diagrams describe your intended design.
 This assignment links into assignment 3 where you will be presented with a design to the same problem, including working java-code and automatic test cases.
 You can view the starting point of the third assignment as a suggested solution to this assignment.
-Therefore, the details of the third assignment will not be released until after the deadline for the second assignment.
+Therefore, do not look at the details of the third assignment until you feel happy with your intended model.

 Hint: As you are to write a reflective report to pass this assignment it is a good idea to make some notes about your own thinking during your work.
 Simply note what you are doing and WHY, it can greatly help when you reflect on your design at a later stage.